MadMatcher/MadLib/docs/installation-guides/install-linux-single-machine.md

 ```
 python3 --version
 ```
-do not have the outputs listed above, continue to step 3A.
+do not have the outputs listed above, continue to Step 3A.

 #### Step 3A: Installing Python 3.12